nodejs/build/GOVERNANCE.md

 ### WG Meetings

-The WG meets weekly on a Google Hangout On Air.
-The meeting is run by a designated moderator approved by the WG.
+The WG meets monthly on a Google Hangout On Air.
+A designated moderator approved by the WG runs the meeting.
 Each meeting should be published to YouTube.

-Items are added to the WG agenda which are considered contentious or are modifications of governance, contribution policy, WG membership, or release process.
+Items are added to the WG agenda that are considered contentious or are modifications of governance, contribution policy, WG membership, or release process.

-The intention of the agenda is not to approve or review all patches, that should happen continuously on GitHub and be handled by the larger group of Collaborators.
+The intention of the agenda is not to approve or review all patches;
+that should happen continuously on GitHub and be handled by the larger group of Collaborators.